Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Customer reviews offer a real-world glimpse into what it’s like to work with a company.
 Go beyond the star rating and read what people are actually saying on sites like Google and Yelp.
 Look for detailed comments that mention specifics.
 For instance, a review that says, “The crew was professional, the job was done on time, and they left my yard spotless,” tells you a lot more than a simple “Great service.”
 Pay attention to how the company responds to feedback, especially negative comments.
 A professional and proactive response to a complaint is often a sign of a company that values its customers and stands behind its work.

-Look for Industry Recognition
+Check for Awards and Industry Recognition

 A long-standing, positive reputation in the community is one of the best indicators of a quality roofer.
 How long has the company been in business?
 A contractor with decades of experience has weathered economic ups and downs because they consistently deliver quality work.
 While not every great company has a shelf full of awards, industry recognition and a history of service in the Puget Sound area are strong signs of stability and expertise.
 This kind of long-term presence shows they have built a sustainable business based on quality craftsmanship and reliable service, making them a trustworthy choice for your home’s exterior.